Back to all articles

 Administrative

-Companies that issue annuities charge fees to cover expenses like overhead and staffing.
+Companies that issue annuities typically charge fees to cover expenses like overhead and staffing.
 You’ll find these costs built into an annuity contract.
 They’re often around 0.15% to 0.30% annually or a flat rate of $25 to $100.

 Upfront